Patient Flow and the “Broken Record Method” to Get Home Sooner

-Pick a broken record encounter that comes immediately to mind.
+Pick a broken record encounter off your list.

-This may take a couple hours to set up initially and I have seen it turn a 5 minute typing exercise you do 12 times a week into a single keystroke for each of those patients.
+This may take an hour the first time through.
+It will take much less as you march through your list.
+I have seen it turn a 5 minute typing exercise you do 12 times a week into a single keystroke for each of those patients.
+What a difference.

 What is at stake here?

 Think about just a single broken record encounter you see multiple times a week .
 That one diagnosis where you end up saying the same thing over and over to the patient AND documenting the same thing over and over and all the ways it disrupts patient flow.